 TREATMENT & ASSESSMENT

-Before beginning treatment, clients may first undergo a comprehensive medical and behavioral health assessment.
+According to Home of New Vision's website, before beginning treatment, clients may first undergo a comprehensive medical and behavioral health assessment.
 Those who require attention for withdrawal symptoms begin their stay with non-medical detox, a three- to five-day process that provides support, monitoring, and ongoing assessment.
 Once stabilized, clients typically transition to the center’s residential or outpatient program.

 Residential treatment is tailored to clients who require a high level of support and structure.
 Residents participate in a mix of individual counseling, group therapy, and daily recovery meetings.
 Educational workshops address relapse prevention and life skills.
 Outpatient treatment is similar in design, but offers an increased level of customization according to each client’s individual needs.
 Those who opt for intensive outpatient treatment participate in nine hours of group counseling each week.